 First of all, there are two types of payment that are commonly accepted: cash and non-cash.
-Non-cash comprise credit cards, debit cards, and recently, some fin-tech companies introduce cashless payments via mobile apps.
+Non-cash comprise credit cards, debit cards, prepaid cards, and recently, some fin-tech companies introduce cashless payments via mobile apps.
 The cashless payments app is convenient and quite practical for us who use it daily, but I am not sure they are worth it if you only visit Indonesia for several days.

 Rupiah banknotes comprise paper notes and coins.
 The denominations are:

 As a budget estimation to travel to Indonesia:

 You can easily exchange your currency to Indonesia currency, i.e. Rupiah, in money changers.
 You can find them in the shopping malls and modern markets, which means long opening hours and closer to you when you need the Indonesia currency.
 You even can find a money changer in the airport, as soon as you land in Indonesia, but it gives you the worst exchange rate.

 These money changers accept various major currencies, such as USD, Euro, Japanese Yen, Chinese Renminbi, and Saudi Riyal.
 The funny thing about exchanging USD in Indonesia, you will get the best exchange rate with the new and crisp USD banknotes.
 Money changers still accept creased or older USD banknotes, but with a lower rate.